SIGCOMM21-5G/artifact/Video-Streaming/README.md

 ### Throughput Prediction Trace Format

 The traces are in numpy (.npy) format, load the data by `trace = np.load(tracefile)`.
-Then `trace` will be an 1D array where each element is the throughput (Mbps) at each 1 second interval.
+Then `trace` will be a 1D array where each element is the throughput (Mbps) at a 1 second interval.

 ## Video Session Log Structure